JayHeaslip/lcyc/README.md

 * To run the test suite: rails test, rails test:system

-* To check code syntax: standardrb
+* To check code syntax: rubocop -a

 * The site uses delayed_job to send email, the daemon will be started when creating email if it's not already running.